 The Tzatziki sauce should be prepared the night before to allow the flavors to combine nicely.
 Shred the cucumber on a cheese grater and try to squeeze out the excess water.
 Then just mix all ingredients with a spoon and refrigerate over night.

 Grill your chicken or beef on the BBQ to your desired temp and doneness.
-And while your at the grill, butter and toast that bun!
+And while your at the grill, butter and toast that bun (with butter)!
 Then generously slather tzatziki on the buns, add your meat and top with sliced tomatoes and or red onions.

 Have you got a better recipe or more info on Frajolaki?
 Then leave us a comment below and we’ll update this page!